How to Fix Svchost.exe High Network Usage

 Your computer may be infected by malware or viruses, causing high Network usage through the svchsot.exe process.
 If this is the case, we recommend that you scan your system using antivirus software.

 You can use Windows Defender (a built-in antivirus program), which protects your computer against viruses, spyware, and other malicious software.
 Alternatively, you can run other third-party antivirus software if installed.

 To run a full system scan using Windows Defender, type "virus" in Search and click on the "Virus & threat protection" result.

 In the Virus & threat protection window, click "Advanced scan".

 Select "Full scan" and click "Scan now".
 This will start scanning your system for malware.
 If there are any viruses found, delete them.

 You can also choose a virus/malware scanner from our Top anti-malware list.
 The list consists of well-known top spyware removers and will help you choose the right software for your computer's protection.
 Find the list at this link.

 We hope that one of the above methods solved the problem and the scvhost.exe process is no longer causing high Network usage.
-If you know of other solutions to this problem, not mentioned in our guide, please share them with us by leaving a comment in the section below.
+If you know of other solutions to this problem not mentioned in our guide, please share them with us by leaving a comment below.